 This was the cartoon of the day on Monday 16th October 2017 on his website xkcd.com.
 The man wearing the beret acts as though his usage were acceptable to educated adults; however, for anybody reading this whose first language is not English, I will explain explicitly: the word for the animal he is talking about is “rabbit”.
 The word “bun”, which he is using to mean “rabbit”, has two uses by well educated adults, and in fact these are so defined in Wiktionary:

 - A small bread roll, often sweetened or spiced

 - A tight roll of hair worn at the back of the head

-The man in the beret in the xkcd cartoon is, quite madly, ascribing yet another use to the word “bun” which even Wiktionary has the sense not to recognize: he is using it as a shortened form of “bunny” which is a term for a rabbit used with small children in English, by parents and carers, often combined in the phrase “bunny rabbit”; and this is so insane when used by an adult to another adult that it is generally obvious to every native English-speaking adult anywhere in the world, whichever regional form of English they might have grown up with and whichever subculture they might live and work in, so that the linguistic point is made by the xkcd man.
-Do not expect other adults who do not happen to share some private subculture of your own to tolerate and accept eccentric usages; use standard, adult, World English with people outside your own private family circle!
+The man in the beret in the xkcd cartoon is, quite madly, ascribing yet another use to the word “bun” which even Wiktionary has the sense not to recognize: he is using it as a shortened form of “bunny” which is a term for a rabbit, but one which is used only with small children in English, by parents and carers, often combined in the phrase “bunny rabbit”; and it is simply insane when used by an adult to another adult that it is generally obvious to every native English-speaking adult anywhere in the world, whichever regional form of English they might have grown up with and whichever subculture they might live and work in, that the man in the beret in the xkcd cartoon is mad.
+So that is the linguistic point being made by the xkcd man: do not expect other adults — who do not happen to share some private subculture of your own — to tolerate and accept eccentric usages; use standard, adult, World English with people outside your own private family circle!

-And that, in short, is what World English is about!
+That, in short, is what World English is about.